 Getting started mapping out your feedback

-In a fast pace industry where consultants are targeted on sales rather than their candidates experience, many recruiters are left in the dark about how their candidates truly feels about their company.
+In a fast-paced industry where consultants are targeted on sales rather than their candidates’ experience, many recruiters are left in the dark about how their candidates truly

-Recruiters are seeing the need more and more to start getting feedback from their candidates, to make sure they’re receiving a good service and will hopefully over time recommend their services to friends and family.
+Recruiters are seeing the need to start getting feedback from their candidates more and more, to make sure they’re receiving a good service and will hopefully over time recommend their services to friends and family.
 Brand image and reputation can be beneficial in any company’s success.